rust-lang/book/nostarch/chapter12.md

 1. If it does, add it to the list of values we’re returning.
 1. If it doesn’t, do nothing.
 1. Return the list of results that match.

-Let’s work through each step, starting with iterating through lines.
+Unmatched: BodyContinued
       #### Iterating Through Lines with the lines Method

 Rust has a helpful method to handle line-by-line iteration of strings, conveniently named `lines`, that works as shown in Listing 12-17.
 Note that